-Joe Chen
+Instructor: Joe Chen

-3216 Gallagher Hall
+Office: 3216 Gallagher Hall

-Tuesdays 3:00pm-4:00pm (or by appointment)
+Office Hours: Mondays 1:00pm-2:00pm (or by appointment)

-chenjs@ucdavis.edu
+e-mail: chenjs@ucdavis.edu

-on SmartSite (http://smartsite.ucdavis.edu)
+Course website: on SmartSite (http://smartsite.ucdavis.edu)

 Course Objectives

 The objective of this course is to study theory and empirical evidence relevant for portfolio management.
 An emphasis is placed on understanding how an investment professional would allocate funds in a hypothetical portfolio.
 Major topics include estimation of capital market parameters, trade-off between risk and return, optimal portfolio selection, equilibrium asset pricing models, and delegated portfolio management.
 Emphasis will be put on development of techniques that should be part of the tool kit of those interested in becoming professional investors and/or researchers in finance.
 This course is designed to primarily address the needs of advanced students in an MBA program.